Antique Gold Hallmarks: The Complete Guide

 Convention Hallmarks

-Since the 1970s, the International Convention on Hallmarks has allowed recognised marks to be accepted across member countries, ensuring easier trade and verification of authenticity.
-Some antique pieces may carry both British and foreign hallmarks.
+Antique gold refers to items that are over 100 years old and therefore will not carry the Convention Hallmark.
+Since the 1970s, the International Convention on Hallmarks has allowed recognised marks to be accepted across member countries, facilitating easier trade and verification of authenticity.
+Some antique pieces may feature both British and foreign hallmarks.

 How Antique Hallmarks Differ from Modern Hallmarks

-Antique hallmarks often feature old-style fonts, elaborate symbols, or discontinued carat standards (e.g., 15K, which was abolished in 1932).
+Antique hallmarks often feature old-style fonts, elaborate symbols, or discontinued carat standards (e.g., 15ct, which was abolished in 1932).

 Modern hallmarks follow the same principles but adhere to updated legal requirements and standardised marks.